5 coastal spots where you can leave the world behind

 Pambula, Sapphire Coast

-Perched between the Sapphire Coast hubs of Merimbula and Eden, Pambula is the place to let your cares fall away as you focus on the simple joys in life.
-From watching birds taking wing over the Panboola Wetlands to the magical sight of kangaroos grazing on Pambula Beach in the early morning, Pambula lets you live closer to nature.
+Perched between the Sapphire Coast hubs of Merimbula and Eden, Pambula is the place to leave any stress at home as you focus on the simple joys in life, together.
+From watching birds take flight over the Panboola Wetlands to the magical sight of kangaroos grazing on Pambula Beach in the early morning, Pambula lets you be closer to nature.

-For those who savour the pleasures of good food, the colonial-era main street is the place to pick up fresh-from-the-oven sourdough or pastries from Wild Rye’s Baking Co.
-Perhaps the greatest treat is to head to Broadwater Oysters and feast on a dozen fresh oysters beside the pristine waters where they were grown.
+Start the day with a croissant date: the colonial-era main street is the place to pick up fresh-from-the-oven sourdough or pastries from Wild Rye’s Baking Co.
+For lunch, head to Broadwater Oysters and feast on a dozen fresh oysters beside the pristine waters where they were grown.

 Broulee, Eurobodalla region

-Locals at the laidback village of Broulee in the Eurobodalla region know that the best way to ease into the day is with a relaxing walk along the sand spit to Broulee Island Reserve as the water sparkles in a dozen different shades of blue around you.
+Locals of laid-back village Broulee in the Eurobodalla region know that any date should begin with a relaxing walk along the sand spit to Broulee Island Reserve, with the water sparkling a dozen different blues around you.

 Or perhaps you’d rather head out on the water itself.
-Hire a kayak or stand-up paddleboard and be prepared to spot all kinds of marine life in the crystal-clear waters, including fast-moving eagle rays.
-If you enjoy throwing a line out, the fishing is exceptional, with whiting, flathead and bream just some of the species which are found in abundance.
+Hire a kayak or stand-up paddleboard from tour company Region X and be prepared to spot all kinds of marine life in the crystal-clear waters, including fast-moving eagle rays.

 Region X